Dabbling in Jet Lag

 France is so diverse it’s hard to choose which part is the best to live in.
 It depends on a few things.
 If you want to live in a big city, Paris and Lyon are ideal.
-Then Toulouse, Marseille, and Nice are great if you want good weather year-round.
-Of course, I can’t leave Strasbourg off the list.
+Then, Toulouse, Marseille, and Nice are great if you want good weather year-round.
+And I can’t leave Strasbourg off the list.
 It’s a small city with access to some of the most beautiful mountains in the country.

 Does France have free healthcare?

 France has a universal healthcare system.
 It’s funded by taxes and contributions from employees and employers.
 Residents pay a small copay for doctor visits and prescriptions.
 On average, the cost of a doctor’s visit costs €0-7.50.

 Is living in France better than the US?

 It depends on your individual situation.
 France offers universal healthcare and delicious food, while the US boasts an open job market with more opportunities for professionals.
 Both countries have their advantages, so it’s up to you to decide which country is better for you.
 I, personally, love both places.
 And I often find myself torn between the two.

 Is living in France better than the UK?

 This depends on your personal preferences.
 France boasts a high quality of life and a good work-life balance, while the UK has a robust economy.
 I’ve lived in both countries, and I prefer living in France.
 I think the healthcare, food, and lifestyle are better.

 How is living in France different from the US?